Roskilde Cathedral: Christian IV's chapel

-Construction of the chapel was ordered by Christian IV himself in 1613, after the death of his Queen Anne Cathrine the year before, and upon realising that space inside the cathedral was running out.
+Construction of the chapel was ordered by Christian IV himself in 1613, after the death of his Queen Anne Catherine the year before, and upon realising that space inside the cathedral was running out.
 Built in Dutch Renaissance style, work on exterior of the chapel was begun in 1614 by Lorenz van Steenwinckel and completed in 1641 by his brother, Hans van Steenwinckel the Younger.
 The exterior was constructed in red brick with a corbie stepped gable facing north.
 On each of the gable steps, a sandstone figure is placed, representing each of the Christian virtues.
 Next to the gable's windows, four putti are placed, each holding up one of the symbols of death: a skull, a scythe, a torch pointing downwards, and an hourglass.
-Central At the centre of the gable, the king's escutcheon is found.
+At the centre of the gable, the King's escutcheon is found.

 The wrought-iron lattice separating the chapel from the nave was forged by Caspar Fincke in 1619, and contains a quip by its creator: